-Ms. Homans also served on our Board of Directors during the 2022 until her departure as Chief Executive Officer on December 15, 2022, but did not receive any additional compensation for her service as a director.
-See the section titled "Executive Compensation" for more information regarding the compensation earned by Ms. Homans.
+Dr. Seely also served on our Board of Directors during 2023, but did not receive any additional compensation for her service as a director.
+For information regarding her compensation as our President and Chief Executive Officer, see the section titled "Executive Compensation."

-We have reimbursed and will continue to reimburse all of our non-employee directors for their reasonable out-ofpocket expenses incurred in attending Board of Directors and committee meetings.
+We have reimbursed and will continue to reimburse all of our non-employee directors for their reasonable out-of-pocket expenses incurred in attending Board of Directors and committee meetings.